Emelieh21/the-house-of-the-rising-blinds/README.md

 Up next:

 * ~~change the 03-welcome-home script to make http get request to the other device (alexa Kettle)~~

 * ~~install chron to make the script run non-stop from startup~~

 * ~~Replug the union and the kettle in the kitchen (don't want to keep that on my laptop)~~

+* ~~change the trigger script for the sonos/kettle to start at a certain time instead of a certain luminosity, make the time settable by Alexa (OrangePi)~~

+* Make the slackbot for the kettle run on the onion (~~Onion~~ not enough memory - maybe try OPi)

+* Apply a relay to the blinds

+* Adjust the previous script of the kettle/sonos to make it control the blinds instead (OrangePi) make it send a True to the cloud whenever the blind should go up

-* research the change of luminosity values and come up with a plan to make the wake up go on at a sensible time
+* research the change of luminosity values and come up with a plan to make the blinds go up smoothly

-* Apply the wifi switch to the blinds
+  ​